therealjflf/hesutils/docs/hesiod.rst

 There are some differences between the two.
 The first one is essentially the original design, while the second one is how it was implemented.
 So while the first one is still an interesting read and provides additional details, the second one is what serves as reference.

+When writing the Hesutils, the client behaviour on Linux was the absolute reference, rather than copying exactly the outputs listed in the documents above.
+The resulting records work well with the Linux implementations, and in some cases contain some specific optimizations to prevent extraneous requests.

-For the Hesutils the client behaviour on Linux is the absolute reference.
-There are a few maintained packages that, together, represent the state of Hesiod support on Linux:
+The following maintained packages represent the current state of Hesiod support on Linux:

-- The GNU libc (users and groups): `https://sourceware.org/git?p=glibc.git;a=tree;f=hesiod;hb=HEAD`_
+- The GNU libc (for user and group records): `https://sourceware.org/git?p=glibc.git;a=tree;f=hesiod;hb=HEAD`_

-- The autofs kernel automounter (FILSYS records for mounts): `https://git.kernel.org/pub/scm/linux/storage/autofs/autofs.git/tree/modules`_
+- The autofs kernel automounter (for FILSYS records): `https://git.kernel.org/pub/scm/linux/storage/autofs/autofs.git/tree/modules`_

 - The `hesiod` package, containing a C client library and a tool to check the servers: `https://github.com/achernya/hesiod`_